Secure Cold-Storage Vault with Banana Pi: Encryption and Backups

 Before we begin, gather the following hardware:

 The Banana Pi's SATA II interface and dual USB 2.0 ports provide flexible storage options.
 As documented in the Banana Pi specifications, the board supports both microSD storage and SATA drives, making it ideal for encrypted volume deployment.
+The BPI-M5 variant includes the same SATA capability with a faster S905X3 processor, which speeds up LUKS encryption operations noticeably.

 Pro Tip: For cold storage, prefer SATA SSDs over microSD cards.
 SSDs offer better reliability and longevity for encrypted volumes that see periodic write operations.